pstjvn/Workshop2013/talk.md

 Circa 2006

+Google's products

 * eval
 * later - JSON.parse

 Much better than XML, but basically used the same ways initially (parse, render using DOM APIs)

+--
+### Ajax and binary

+ProtoBuffers

+Lazy parse, multiple serialization formats (Google still uses string serialization for compatibility with older browsers).

+--
+### Realtime

+WebSocket - text and binary

+TCP is not UDP!

 --
 ### Frameworks (2008-...)